 Upon completing the initial screening in August 2012, the NWMO and the contractor that conducted the work presented findings to Council.
 Copies of the final report (summary version, as well as detailed report) were also provided.
-The report's findings indicated that "the review of readily available information and application of the five initial screening criteria did not identify obvious conditions that would exclude the Township of Huron-Kinloss from further consideration in the site selection process."
+The report's findings indicated that "the review of readily available information and application of the five initial screening criteria did not identify obvious conditions that would exclude the Municipality of South Bruce from further consideration in the site selection process."

-At the invitation of Council, the NWMO convened a 2-day open house in Huron-Kinloss in September 2012 to review initial screening results and to share information about the project and site selection process.
+At the invitation of Council, the NWMO convened a 2-day open house in South Bruce in September 2012 to review initial screening results and to share information about the project and site selection process.
 The open house was advertised via local newspapers, radio and online outlets.
-Individuals and groups who met with the NWMO during these events included members of town council and staff, students, representatives from the business community, seniors, farmers, a realtors group and members of the general public.
-An individual opposed to the APM Project requested space at the open house for an information table of their own, which was provided.
+Individuals and groups who met with the NWMO during these events included members of town council and staff, students, representatives from the business community, seniors, farmers, conservation authority staff, and members of the general public.

-Later in September, a small community delegation attended the International Conference on Geological Repositories to learn about how other countries are approaching site selection processes.
+On September 30 to October 2, the Mayor and CAO attended the International Conference on Geological Repositories to learn about how other countries are approaching site selection processes.

 Following these activities, Council expressed an interest in learning more about preliminary assessments, the next step in the site selection process.
 Upon request, in November 2012 the NWMO provided a briefing to Council that outlined what would be involved should the Council wish to proceed to this step.
-After further consideration, Council passed a resolution later in November 2012 expressing its interest in continuing to learn more about APM and to initiate feasibility studies by proceeding to Step 3 for the first phase of preliminary assessment activities.
+After further consideration, Council passed a resolution later that month expressing its interest in continuing to learn more about APM and to initiate feasibility studies by proceeding to Step 3 for the first phase of preliminary assessment activities.

-To facilitate learning and dialogue within the community, Council established Terms of Reference for a Huron-Kinloss Nuclear Waste Community Advisory Committee (NWCAC) in January 2013.
-The NWCAC was directed by Council to help facilitate involvement of community members in learning about the project in an open and inclusive manner, and to help inform NWMO studies.
+To facilitate learning and dialogue within the community, Council established Terms of Reference for a South Bruce Nuclear Waste Community Liaison Committee (SBCLC) in February 2013.
+The SBCLC was directed by Council to help facilitate involvement of community members in learning about the project in an open and inclusive manner, and to help inform NWMO studies.

-The community and Council members who volunteered for the committee were convened by May 2013 and NWCAC held its first meeting in July 2013; when the NWMO also provided a briefing about its approach to the first phase of work in preliminary feasibility studies.
+The community and Council members who volunteered for the committee were convened by May 2013 and SBCLC held its first meeting in June 2013; when the NWMO was invited to provide a briefing about its approach to the first phase of work in preliminary feasibility studies.

-NWCAC and the NWMO worked together to review plans for the range of technical and social well-being studies associated with the Phase 1 assessment process.
+SBCLC and the NWMO worked together to review plans for the range of technical and social well-being studies associated with the Phase 1 assessment process.
 They also reviewed the resource program available to the community to support activities to learn about and reflect on its interest in the project, encourage local discussion, and engage with the NWMO as the assessment was undertaken.
-The committee continued to work closely with the NWMO to plan local dialogues and engagement, as well as early outreach to potentially affected First Nation and Métis communities and surrounding communities.
+The committee continued to work closely with the NWMO to plan local dialogues and engagement, as well as early outreach to First Nation and Métis communities in the vicinity and surrounding communities.